 Each proposal must include a list of at least three organizations, but no more than five, that may be used as references for your work on fiduciary audits or studies.
 References may be contacted to determine the quality of the work performed, personnel assigned to the project, and contract adherence.
+Firms should ensure the accuracy of contact information and prior work from references cited.
 The following should be included for the references listed: